Brincnomics/final-project/README.md

 ## Deploying on Ropsten's Testnet
   - Get an Ethereum Account on Metamask.
   - On the landing page, click “Get Chrome Extension.”
-  - Create a .secret file cointaining the menomic.
+  - Create a .env file cointaining the menomic.
   - Get some test ether from a [Ropsten's faucet](https://faucet.dimensions.network/).
   - Signup [Infura](https://infura.io/).
   - Create a new project.